NYPD officer, an Army reservist, worked as spy for China, federal prosecutors allege

 Angwang also tried to connect one of his consulate contacts with influential members of the NYPD by inviting the official to events, prosecutors said.

 At his arraignment Monday in federal court in Brooklyn, Angwang was ordered detained.
-His attorney can argue for bail at a future proceeding.
+His attorney, who did not respond to a request for comment, can argue for bail at a future proceeding.

 Angwang, who is ethnically Tibetan, had been given asylum in the United States after overstaying a visa and claiming that he had been arrested and tortured by China “due partly to his Tibetan ethnicity,” according to the criminal complaint.